+Mr. Watson is not eligible to participate in the Pension Plan or the RGA Augmented Plan, however, he participates in a pension plan sponsored by the Canadian government.
 Payment of the specified retirement benefits is contingent upon continuation of the plans in their present form until the officer retires.
-RGA International Corporation maintains a Canadian Supplemental Executive Retirement Plan, a non-qualified defined benefit plan pursuant to which eligible executive officers are entitled to receive additional retirement benefits.
-Mr. Watson participates in this plan and is not eligible to participate in the Pension Plan or the RGA Augmented Plan.
+We maintain a Canadian Supplemental Executive Retirement Plan for RGA International Corporation, a non-qualified defined benefit plan pursuant to which eligible executive officers are entitled to receive additional retirement benefits.
+Mr. Watson participates in this plan.